PageTMcEneaney/eat-da-burger/README.md

     "/"
 Home Page

-    "/survey"
-User should input their name and a public web-hosted image in additon to their survey answers.
-Their submission will be compared to the existing bank of friend/users and their numeric answers.
-It then displays both the user's responses and their match.
-Click the survey refresh button to start over or add an additonal user.

-    "/api/friends"
+    > Submit
+Click submit to add a new burger to the database.
+New burger will display under Available Burgers

+    > Devour
+Click devour to "eat" a burger, which moves the burger over to the Eaten Burgers section

+    > Delete Order
+Click to remove a burger entirely from the database and the Available burgers section.

+    > Order Again
+Click to "re-order" a burger that has already been eaten.
+This moves the burger back to the Evailable Burgers section.

+    "/api/all"
-User can view all the existing users in JSON format
+User can view all the existing burgers in JSON format

 --------------------------------
 ## Required to run